cyclus/cyclus/README.rst

 ******************************
 Quick Cyclus Installation
 ******************************
-** If you attempt to contribute to Cyclus please clone the Cyclus Repo first**
+**If you are attempting to contribute to Cyclus please clone the Cyclus Repo first.**

 Assuming you have the dependencies installed correctly, installing Cyclus is fairly straightforward.